jgorman/rails_ubuntu/README.md

 ## `apt_upgrade` - Upgrade all packages ##

-Always a good idea when provisioning a server.
+Always a good idea when provisioning a new server.

 ## `apt_install` - Install basic packages ##